Considerations for Congregational Leaders About the UUA Health Plan

 - Leaders must make sure that all eligible staff (receive a W-2 and working at least 750 hours per year) know about the plan and are offered a chance to participate.

 Leaders must discuss with your Board how your congregation will approach funding health insurance.

 - We encourage congregations to contribute at least 80% of the cost of the UUA Health Plan for employees and at least 50% of the cost for additional family members.

 - We understand that for some that will be a goal, not an immediate reality.
 We encourage you to be creative—if this will be your first year in the plan, think about how the January startup might impact only half your fiscal year; think about prorating your contributions based on hours worked.
 After the each year there are many congregations that begin studying benefit funding options during their budget discussions.
-Your District Compensation Consultants and the UUA Health Plan Office are available to help you work through this planning.
+Your Compensation Consultants (PDF) and the UUA Health Plan Office are available to help you work through this planning.

 Leader's next steps depend on whether or not your church has a contract for a group insurance plan.

 - If not, if your congregation simply allows staff to choose whether and how they buy health insurance, nothing more is required.